carlos-vaz/Haptic-Nav/README.md

 # Haptic-Nav
-Navigation through touch designed for the blind
+Navigation through touch for the blind

 ## Step by step